 Disney Vacation Club expansion.
 A divisive topic among fans, but a fact of life given the success and profitability of DVC.
 As a Member, I have a wish list of places where I hope Disney Vacation Club is added.
-Expansion ideas that I’d like to see come to fruition, with some being pie-in-the-sky, and some on the more realistic side.
-For this post, I thought I’d rank my top 7, giving some weight to what’s actually feasible in terms of locations, but throwing in some of my own wild, blue sky scenarios (in some cases) in terms of design.
+For this post, I thought I’d rank my top DVC expansion ideas, giving some weight to what’s actually feasible in terms of locations, but throwing in some of my own wild, blue sky scenarios.

 Here’s what we’d like to see from future DVC developments…

-6. Manhattan Club Villas – Disney Vacation Club has been utilized at Walt Disney World as a way to reduce (supposedly) superfluous hotel inventory.
+Manhattan Club Villas – Disney Vacation Club has been utilized at Walt Disney World as a way to reduce (supposedly) superfluous hotel inventory.
 Nowhere could this same strategy be more valuable than at Disneyland Paris, which definitely has a surplus of hotel rooms.
-Of the Disneyland Paris hotels, Hotel New York is the one in biggest need of a refresh, and part of that could include updating and converting a wing of the hotel to DVC.

 The only reason this one doesn’t rank higher is because this list factors in practicality, and I just don’t know whether Disney Vacation Club is viable in France.
 Are there enough diehard European Disney fans to buy ownership interests?
 Would enough Americans be interested?
 My guess is that this would have already happened by now if Disney thought the answers to either of those questions were “yes.”